jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-04-24-self-hosted-blog/index.md

 authors:
   - JaehyeonKim
 images: []
 description: We can quickly create a blog site with a static site generator and host via GitHub pages.
 After searching mainly Hugo, Jekyll and Pelican, I chose Hugo as it has more themes with good features.
-In this post, I'll demonstrate how I set up this blog site in days.
+In this post, I'll demonstrate how I set up this blog site.
 ---

 I started blogging in 2014.
 At first, it was based on a simple Jekyll theme that supports posting [Markdown](https://en.wikipedia.org/wiki/Markdown) files, which are converted from [R Markdown](https://github.com/rstudio/rmarkdown) files.
 Most of my work was in [R](https://www.r-project.org/about.html) at that time and the simple theme was good enough, and it was hosted via [GitHub Pages](https://pages.github.com/).
 It was around 2018 when I changed my blog with a single page application, built by [Vue.js](https://vuejs.org/) and hosted on AWS.
 It was fun as I was teaching myself web development while building an analytics portal at work.
 In 2020, I paused blogging for some time while expecting a baby and restarted publishing posts to my [company's blog page](https://cevo.com.au/author/jaehyeon-kim/) from mid-2021.
 It is good as I can have peer-reviews and the company provides an incentive for each post published.
 However, it is not the right place to publish all the posts that I plan.
 For example, I am recommended to keep in mind e.g. *how an article translates into better customer outcomes*.
 That's understandable but not all posts can fit into it.
 Currently, I am teaching myself [modern data streaming architectures](https://docs.aws.amazon.com/whitepapers/latest/build-modern-data-streaming-analytics-architectures/build-modern-data-streaming-analytics-architectures.html), and, until I gain competency, articles could be inadequate for customers.
 Therefore, I thought I need another place that I can publish related posts.
 I'd keep publishing to the company site, and I probably repost some of them to the new blog with delay.